Description and use

 - Maximum loss: Limited

-- Strategy: Vertical spread
+- Strategy: Income strategy, Vertical spread

 Opening the position

-- Purchase lower strike Put options.
+- Buy lower strike Put options.

 - Sell higher strike Put options (same quantity and expiration as the other Put options’).

-- Make sure the trend is inclining.
+- Make sure the trend is ascending or stagnating at a certain level.

 Advantages and disadvantages